-If you’ve experienced signs of a heart problem, such as an irregular heartbeat, shortness of breath, or unexplained fainting, Erick E. Calderon, MD, FACC, FSCAI, at Lakewood Cardiovascular Consultants, in Bradenton, Florida, can prescribe a Holter monitor or event monitor.
+If you’ve experienced signs of a heart problem, such as an irregular heartbeat, shortness of breath, or unexplained fainting, Erick E. Calderon, MD, FACC, FSCAI, at Lakewood Cardiovascular Consultants, in Bradenton and Sarasota County, Florida, can prescribe a Holter monitor or event monitor.
 These devices measure and record your heart rate for extended periods of time.
 To learn more, book an appointment online or over the phone today.

 Holter and event monitors are portable, wearable devices that record your heartbeat.
 The devices include electrodes that are stuck to your chest and a portable recording unit that you can wear with a shoulder strap or belt.
 Dr. Calderon will ask you to keep a diary of any symptoms or events that occur while you’re wearing the device.